 Digital tools allow patients to reach you quickly, but make sure that your systems and services are also set up to serve them efficiently.
 Prioritize maintaining a well-managed system for appointment scheduling.
 A pharmacy management system (PMS) connects with your different platforms so you never miss a message or appointment.

-Allow patients to manage their own and their families’ prescriptions and set up refill notifications through a patient portal on your healthsite or pharmacy mobile app.
+Allow patients to manage their own and their families’ prescriptions and set up refill notifications through a patient portal on your health site or pharmacy mobile app.
+This is one of the major ways to enhance the patient experience.

 Better Patient Communication With Direct Secure Messaging